sailfish009/openstructure/modules/img/base/doc/img.rst

      to the amplitude of the provided.
      value.

-     :param pixel:
+     :param pixel: Image pixel
-     :type  pixe;: Point
+     :type  pixel: :class:`Point`
-     :param value:
+     :param value: Value
      :type  value: complex

   .. method:: SetPixelSampling(sampling)

      Sets the :ref:`pixel-sampling` of the image to the provided values in the current :ref:`data-domain`.

-     :param sampling:
+     :param sampling: Size of a pixel in x,y and z direction respectively
      :type  sampling: :class:`~ost.geom.Vec3`

   .. method:: SetReal(pixel, value)

      Sets the content of the specified pixel to the provided value.
 If the image holds data of the 'COMPLEX' :ref:`data-type`, the method sets the pixel to a value has a real part equal to the provided value and a null complex part.

-     :param pixel:
+     :param pixel: Image pixel
      :type  pixel: :class:`Point`
-     :param value:
+     :param value: Value
      :type  value: float

   .. method:: SetSpatialOrigin(pixel_indexes)

      Sets the :ref:`spatial-origin` of the image to the provided indexes.

-     :param pixel_indexes:
+     :param pixel_indexes: Indexes of the first pixel of the image
      :type  pixel_indexes: :class:`Point`
      :rtype: None